 (When Smith and Telang’s paper was originally published last year, many discredited it instantly because the MPAA helped fund the research.
 Yet I take the researchers at their word when they say that the funding source had no effect on the outcomes — an assertion bolstered by the paper’s exclusion of the MPAA’s own study from 2006.)

 The paper explains why some studies’ methodologies are better than others and discusses shortcomings in some of the studies, such as the Oberholzer-Gee & Strumpf paper from 2007 that showed no harm to sales of music from piracy and therefore has been widely cited among the copyleft.

 It’s easy to poke holes in the methodologies of studies that have to rely on real-world data over which the researchers have little or no control.
 And as someone who wouldn’t know an “endogenous dependent variable” if one bit me in the face, I find it hard to look at criticisms of these studies’ methodologies and determine which ones to believe.
 Yet it’s obvious that any study on piracy must rely on real-world data in order to have any credibility at all.

-Decisions about business and policy have to be made based on the best information we have available.
+Decisions about business and policy have to be made based on the best information we have available about domain and web hosting services.
 After a certain point, simply poking holes in studies — particularly those whose results you don’t happen to like — isn’t sufficient.